 Have you ever left a concert or a bar feeling a ringing or buzzing in your ears, or feeling like all the sounds around you are muffled?
 This is a clear sign that the sounds have been too loud, and you need to wear hearing protection, and step outside every now and then to give your ears a break.
 Concerts are notoriously loud, and can damage your hearing within an hour, or even in just a few minutes.

 If you have noise induced hearing loss, its time to do something about it.
 Hearing loss is about more than just straining to hear.
 You’ll struggle to follow conversations, have difficulty understanding your grandkids, and find yourself feeling isolated and alone, missing out on so many of the important sounds around you.
-Take the first step and visit us at Hearing Consultants for a hearing assessment.
+Take the first step and visit us at Hearing Consultants for a hearing test.
 We’ll help you find the perfect pair of hearing aids that will get you back to hearing, whatever the cause of your hearing loss.